polevix/simplelogin/README.md

-# simplelogin
+# Simple login

-simple log in made with only html and css.
+Simple log in made with only html and css.

-added cool animation on email/password box on click:
+Added cool animation on email/password box on click:

 <img src="./source/done.PNG">